jwodder/kbits/src/posts/bt-encrypt.rst

 ========

-An MSE/PE connection begins with the client and server performing a `Diffie–Hellman key exchange <DH_>`_ handshake, in which both parties generate a pair of public & private keys and then exchange their public keys, after which — by the power of mathematics — they independently calculate the same number (the *shared secret*), which remains unknown to eavesdroppers.
+An MSE/PE connection begins with the client and server performing a `Diffie–Hellman key exchange <DH_>`_ handshake, in which each party generates a private key with corresponding public key, the public keys are exchanged, and then — by the power of mathematics — both parties independently calculate the same number (the *shared secret*), which remains unknown to eavesdroppers.
 Each party then uses the shared secret to initialize two keystreams_: infinite generators of pseudo-random bytes calculated from an initial value; the bytes from one keystream are then used to encrypt & decrypt data sent from the client to the server, and the other keystream is used for data sent from the server to